djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 [Quote](https://superpwa.com/) and more detail [from freecodecamp](https://www.freecodecamp.org/news/build-a-pwa-from-scratch-with-html-css-and-javascript/) on features:

 - Install it on a mobile home screen (this is what I want!)
+- Get push notifications (not iOS)
 - Access it when offline
-- Access the camera
+- Access the camera / geolocation
-- Get push notifications (not iOS)
 - Background sync

 For me the biggest feature is having it available as a button on the home screen of my phone, and having an inuitive way for users to install the app.